-Credit value 3 GL 23 Unit aim This unit is aimed at those who per dementia in a wide range of setti diversity and inclusion that are fu ngs.
-The u nit covers the concepts of equality,
+Unit reference Y/601/3544 Level 3 Credit value 3 GL 23

+This unit is aimed at those who provide care or support to individuals with dementia in a wide range of settings.
+The unit covers the concepts of equality, diversity and inclusion that are fundamental to person-centred care practice.

 Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date Understand the concept of diversity and its relevance to working with individuals who have dementia.
 1.1.
-Explain what is meant by the terms: • diversity • anti-discriminatory practice • anti-oppressive practice.
+Explain what is meant by the terms: diversity anti-discriminatory practice anti-oppressive practice.
 1.2.
 Explain why it is important to recognise and respect an individual's heritage.
+1.3.
 Describe why an individual with dementia may be subjected to discrimination and oppression.
-1.4.
-Describe how discrimination and oppressive practice can be challenged.
-Understand that each individual's experience of dementia is unique.
-Explain why it is important to identify an individual's specific and unique needs.